XIMAX, THE CITY OF MAGIC

 2012 b.S.
 Official Birth of the Volkek-Oshra

-The orcs of the Society of Enlightenment give themselves the name Volkek-Oshra and move into the catacombs of Ximax which they have been secretly constructing since the founding of Ximax.
-Many of the other Ximaxians are very relieved at this, though they have become more accostomed to living with the orcs.
+The orcs of the Society of Enlightenment give themselves the name Volkek-Oshra and move into the catacombs beneath the Academy, which they secretly constructed while building the school.
+These catacombs grow in depth and breadth, pullulating beneath the forming city.
+Many of the other Ximaxians are very relieved to see the orcs out of site, though many have become more accustomed to living with the orcs.
 Some are suspicious about these secret catacombs, but most suspicions are dismissed after nothing sinister comes out of them.

 2004 b.S.
 Finishing of the Ximax Underground Area

 The Volkek-Oshra finish the carving out and construction of the great underground arena which they use for entertainment.
-At first they fight animals, perform short plays, and some plays not so short.
-They also have contests to see who can create the most amazing and crowd-pleasing spells, though after an incident where several watchers are seriously wounded and the caster killed, this is ended.
+At first they fight animals, perform short plays, and some not-so-short plays.
+They also have contests to see who can create the most amazing and crowd-pleasing spells; though after an incident where several watchers are seriously wounded and the caster killed, this is ended.

 THE AGE OF AWAKENING